fashberg/WThermostatBeca/README.md

 You can Upgrade over the Air from other versions of WThermostatBeca on the Web-GUI.
 Please check all settings after Upgrade!

-If you upgrade from original Klaus-Ahrenberg's Original-Version please note:
+If you upgrade from Klaus-Ahrenberg's version, please note:

 * Only WLAN settings are kept
-* If you get "Not Enough Space" you can use WThermostat_1.xx-fas-minial.bin as interim-version.
+* If you get "Not Enough Space" you can use WThermostat_1.xx-fas-minial.bin as interim version.
   * WLAN settings are kept
   * no MQTT, no Beca-control, no Clock in -minimal
-  * Then Upgrade to normal-version
+  * Then Upgrade to normal version
-  * Not neccessary when upgrading from fas to fas versions
+  * Not necessary when upgrading from fas to fas versions

 ## Screenshots